 Laurie Schiller is not only the most successful fencing coach in Northwestern history, but he is one of the most successful coaches that the sport has ever seen.
-With more than 1,100 victories to his credit, Schiller has more wins than all but one other coach in the sport's history.
-Schiller was the second head coach to reach 1,000 wins in a career and he has guided the Wildcats to 13 consecutive top-10 finishes at the NCAA Championships.
+With nearly 1,150 victories to his credit, Schiller has more wins than all but one other coach in the sport's history.
+Schiller was the second head coach to reach 1,000 wins in a career and he has guided the Wildcats to 14-consecutive top-10 finishes at the NCAA Championships.

 Northwestern also rose to the occasion for its best finish at the Midwest Fencing Conference Championships since 2007.
 The Wildcats finished in second place overall, aided by a gold medal in foil.
 Both the epée and sabre squads earned medals by winning the silver and bronze hardware, respectively.
 In the individual competition, Cavanaugh became the first fencer to win a gold medal (epée) since Alicia Gurrieri finished on top of the sabre event in 2010.

 During the regular season Schiller reached another milestone with an important victory at the Northwestern Duals on February 4, 2012.
 By defeating Stevens Tech, 19-8, the longtime coach earned the 1,100th triumph of his storied career.